refinedev/refine/documentation/docs/api-references/components/basic-views/list.md

 import asideUsage from '@site/static/img/guides-and-concepts/basic-views/list/aside.png' import pageHeaderPropsUsage from '@site/static/img/guides-and-concepts/basic-views/list/pageHeaderProps.png'

-`<List>` provides us a layout for displaying the page.
-It does not contain any logic but adds extra functionalities like a create button and title to the page.
+`<List>` provides us a layout to display the page.
+It does not contain any logic but adds extra functionalities like a creating a button or giving the page titles.

-We' ll show what `<List>` does using properties with examples.
+We will show what `<List>` does using properties with examples.

 ## Properties

 ### `canCreate` and `createButtonProps`

-`canCreate` allows adding the create button inside the `<List>` component.
-If `<Resource>` is passed a create component refine adds the create button by default.
-If you want to customize this button you can use `createButtonProps` property like the below code.
+`canCreate` allows us to add the create button inside the `<List>` component.
+If `<Resource>` is passed a create component, refine adds the create button by default.
+If you want to customize this button you can use `createButtonProps` property like the code below.

-Create button redirects to the create page of the resource according to the value it reads from the url.
+Create button redirects to the create page of the resource according to the value it reads from the URL.

 ```tsx
 import { List, usePermissions } from "@pankod/refine";